willWallace-RIT/Blltn/README.md

-ledger for passing info between instances like a town bulletin board.
+ledger for passing info between machine learning instances like a town bulletin board.

 base draft by chat